• Skip to primary navigation

 • Heat the chocolate chips and coconut cream in a pot over medium low heat.
 Stir well until the chocolate is thoroughly melted.

 • Remove the pot from the heat.
 Take a spoonful of the melted chocolate mixture and stir it into the arrowroot starch in a separate bowl.
 This helps to dissolve the starch and prevent little clumps.
-Stir in the vanilla extract, arrowroot starch, and sea salt into the pot until well combined.
+Stir in the vanilla extract, arrowroot starch, and teaspoon of sea salt into the pot until well combined.

 • Pour the mousse into individual serving dishes and chill in the refrigerator for at least 30 minutes until set.